FabLabLimerick/fablab.saul.ie-2016/_collection_how/2010-01-02-HOW-booking.md

 description: "To use our machines, please book in advance"
 ---

+Hello.
 In order to use any Fab Lab equipment please book [here](http://fablablimerick.schedulista.com).

 And please note, to use a machine, you need to have completed the relevant Introductory course, which you can find out about [here](http://fablab.saul.ie/recurrents/sat-equipment-intro/)